Washington Resources

 COVER OF 2023 RECOVERY HOUSING LANDSCAPE REPORT

-A year in the making by a staff of ten, the Fletcher Group’s 82-page Recovery Housing Landscape Report provides an in-depth overview of the most recent laws, policies, and funding affecting recovery housing.
+The Fletcher Group’s Recovery Housing Landscape Report provides an in-depth overview of laws, policies, and funding affecting recovery housing.
 You’ll find sections devoted to state laws, SAMHSA funding, Medicaid, corrections, and housing assistance plus numerous links to valuable resources and official documents.
 To see the complete downloadable report, click the image to the left.

 This web page is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $13.7 million with 0% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.